 Miles Richardson, a police officer who becomes romantically involved with a troubled psychiatrist (played by Vinessa Shaw) in the psychological drama/thriller Clinical.
 Released by Netflix for online streaming or download January 2017.
 Role Description

 The Man in We've Forgotten More Than We Ever Knew.
 Abandoned in a strange and desolate place, a Man (Aaron Stanford) and a Woman (Louisa Krause) search for a home, and for themselves.
 On circuit of regional film festivals August 2016—April 2017.
 Released for online viewing November 2017.
 Role Description

-James Cole, a man running out of time as he races to save humanity from a deadly contagion in the Syfy series 12 Monkeys.
-Began airing in January 2015.
+James Cole, a man running out of time as he races to save humanity from a deadly contagion in the Syfy series 12 Monkeys, which ran for 4 seasons, January 2015—July 2018.
 Role Description

 Aaron Stanford as the ace techie hacker Seymour Birkhoff in the TV series Nikita, on The CW September 2010—December 2013.
 Role Description